 It’s rated for stratospheric speeds (2,800 MBps read, 2,300 MBps write), and it delivered on them in our tests.
 It’s larger and heavier than a typical external SSD, but sportscar stylish, with a glossy exterior, sloping lines, and a fiery-red undercarriage.

 The catches?
 The Samsung X5’s performance was inconsistent, veering between mind-blowing and merely above average (and it did not top every test).
-If you don’t have Thunderbolt 3, you won't see all it can do.
+If you don’t have Thunderbolt 3 (which uses the same ports as USB-C), you won't see all it can do.

-And, yikes, is this drive expensive, starting at $200 for 500GB.
+And, yikes, is this drive expensive, starting at $200 for 500GB and going up to $600 for the 2TB configuration.
 You can save money on other drives that will still be darn fast, so the X5 won’t be worth it for most people.
 But there’s no better choice if you want the bleeding edge and are willing to pay for it.